Best drive Defensive & Advance Driving School

 How the Hazard Perception Test Works

-During the Hazard Perception Test, you watch several video clips filmed from a driver’s view.
+In the Hazard Perception Test, you watch several video clips that have been filmed from a driver’s perspective.

 Each clip includes: